Research Gaps Leave Doctors Guessing About Treatments For Pregnant Women

 "They took my blood pressure again and they decided to admit me to the hospital," Neikirk, 29, says.
 "So I was actually in the hospital for a night monitoring my blood pressure, monitoring the protein in my urine."

-The doctors were making sure her blood pressure didn't get so high as to cause a stroke and that she didn't have symptoms of preeclampsia, a condition that can be fatal in pregnant women.
+The doctors were making sure her blood pressure didn't get so high as to cause a stroke and that she didn't have symptoms of pre-eclampsia, a condition that can be fatal in pregnant women.

-When she was sent home the following day, the doctor told Neikirk to stop working and put her on bed rest.
+When she was sent home the following day, the doctor put Neikirk on bed rest and told her to stop working.
 She wasn't offered any of the dozens of medications on the market that treat high blood pressure.

 That's likely because none of those drugs is explicitly approved by the Food and Drug Administration for treatment of pregnant women.